 - Vulgar/abusive: This claim is insulting, overly offensive, or unnecessarily vulgar in expression.
 Kialo aims to provide the greatest degree of freedom of expression, but this should not be misused to attack or insult others – this mark is used to draw an Admin’s attention to serious misuse of the platform.

 - Duplicate claim: The claim repeats another existing claim in the discussion, either in part or in full.
-This often happens accidentally, when the same claim is created twice or when a claim restates its parent using different wording, consequently not adding anything new to the discussion.
+This often happens accidentally, when the same claim is created twice or when a claim restates the claim above it using different wording, consequently not adding anything new to the discussion.
 See Avoiding Duplicate Claims for more information.

-- Unrelated: While the claim is an argument, it does not make a logical connection to its parent, either supporting or attacking it.
+- Unrelated: While the claim is an argument, it does not make a logical connection to the claim above, either supporting or refuting it.
 Therefore, it is potentially irrelevant in its current location.

 - More than one claim: The claim contains content that should probably be split into multiple claims.

 - Move elsewhere: The claim would fit better at a different location.
 This mark clears automatically if the claim is moved.